A group of students laughing in Guildhall square

 Here are just a few of the actions you can do to take control of your career progression:

 1. Have a strong CV that addresses your relevant and transferable skills.
 This should be reviewed for each job you apply for to reflect the requirements of the job role.
 Show evidence of important skills such as leadership, decision-making, negotiation and teamwork.
-Check out our Complete CV Writing Guide, or book an appointment with one of our advisors to review your CV.
+Check out our CV Writing Toolkit, or book an appointment with one of our advisors to review your CV.

 2. Network inside and outside of your organisation.
 Get to know the right people and impress them with your work.
 Using LinkedIn can be one of the best ways to self-promote to attract employers.
 Make sure you follow people and employers in the same field as you.
 Check out our LinkedIn Guide for further support.